naseebahikram/Homework-15/README.md

 # Unit 15 Homework

-## Overview

-In this homework scenario, you will continue as an application security engineer at Replicants.
-Replicants created several new web applications and would like you to continue testing them for vulnerabilities.
-Additionally, your manager would like you to research and test a security tool called **BeEF** in order to understand the impact it could have on the organization if Replicants was targeted with this tool.

-### Lab Environment

-You will continue to use your Vagrant virtual machine for this assignment.

-### Topics Covered in Your Assignment

-- Web application vulnerability assessments
-- Injection
-- Brute force attacks
-- Broken authentication
-- Burp Suite
-- Web proxies
-- Directory traversal
-- Dot dot slash attacks
-- Beef
-- Cross-site scripting
-- Malicious payloads

----

-## Instructions

-In this assignment, you will test three web application vulnerabilities.
-For each vulnerability you will be provided with the following:

-  - Steps detailing how to setup and access the application.

-  - A walkthrough explaining how the application is intended to work.

-  - A task that will test the application for vulnerabilities.

-Your goal is to determine if the application is vulnerable and provide mitigations.

-### Submission Guidelines

-You will submit a document (Word or Google Docs) that contains the following for each web application:

-- Screen shots confirming the successful exploit.

-- Two to three sentences detailing recommended mitigation strategies.

-When complete, submit the file on BCS.

----

 ### Web Application 1: *Your Wish is My Command Injection*

 1. Complete the following to set up the activity.